MattCSmith/Project-365/README.md

 #### **Project:** Challenged.Dev - Next.js Frontend
 Today I have finished implementing the masonry layout for both challenges and resources and tidied up a the styling of the cards.

+## Day 100
+#### **Project:** Challenged.Dev - Next.js Frontend
+Today I worked on some more mobile optimisation.
+In particular the sidebar needed some work, since it never collapsed for smaller screens.
+This actually require a custom Debounce hook to ensure the resizing didn't happen too often that it created a jerky appearance.
+Debounce is a super cool hook.
+Other tweaks includes responsive column count for the masonry cards, custom scrollbar for the sidebar and submenu icons,